 On the Frosh-Soph teams, 10th grader Lydia McIntyre looks to be an outstanding up and comer in the throws.
 McIntyre enters 2018 with the 2nd best shot put and 3rd best discus mark for sophomores.
 Trevor Wong on the men’s side shows promise in the Pole Vault posting the third best height for freshman at PAL last year.

 Coach Riley and his assistants are always looking for new and hidden talents to develop and teach.
 Come on out and run, jump, vault and throw your way to lots of fun in the sun this spring!
-The first meet of the season will be on March 3 in Manteca at the Tom Moore Relays.
-The schedule includes 6 other invitational meets, 4 Lake Division dual meets, and the PAL Championships in May.
+The first meet of the season will be on March 17 in Gilroy at the Garlic Classic Invitational.
+The schedule includes 5 other invitational meets, 4 Lake Division dual meets, and the PAL Championships in May.
 On April 14th, SMHS will once again host one of the biggest meets in the region, the Bearcat Invitational which last year saw over 1,000 athletes from nearly 50 schools participate.